coopernurse/node-pool/README.md

 ## Draining

-If you know would like to terminate all the resources in your queue before their timeouts have been reached, you can use `shutdownNow()` in conjunction with `drain()`:
+If you know would like to terminate all the resources in your pool before their timeouts have been reached, you can use `destroyAllNow()` in conjunction with `drain()`:

     pool.drain(function() {